apollographql/community/source/code-of-conduct.md

 - [Ubuntu](http://www.ubuntu.com/about/about-ubuntu/conduct)
 - [Django](https://www.djangoproject.com/conduct/)

 *This Apollo Code of Conduct is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
-This Code was last updated on October 5, 2016.*
+This Code was last updated on August 28, 2017.*